alem0lars/cgen/README.md

-# CGen
+# CurriculumGenerator

-CGen is the next **localized Curriculum Vitae** editor, both for hackers and end-users.
+CurriculumGenerator is the next **localized Curriculum Vitae** editor, both for hackers and end-users.

 *Please note that this is still in early development stages, bug reporting is really welcome!*